39 verified secrets

 Retired locomotive "Albert" sits in a pavilion across from Millennium Force

 Engine #3, "Albert," is a 1910 Davenport locomotive that originally hauled sugar cane at a Louisiana plantation.
-Acquired in 1963, it served until 1991 when a cracked frame ended its career.
+Acquired in 1963, it served until 1991.
 Now it sits in one of the park's least-advertised historical displays.
 The railroad has carried over 120 million passengers since 1963.

 Frontier Trail / Grist Mill